Uni-Creator/Jarvis-Desktop-Assistance/README.md

 ## Contact

-For any questions or inquiries, please feel free to reach out to the project maintainer at [abhayr245654@gmail.com].
+For any questions or inquiries, please feel free to reach out to the project maintainer at [abhayr245654@gmail.com].Here’s a refined version of that note:

+"There are many functionalities that `jarvis.py` is designed to handle, though not all of them are fully implemented yet.
+For reference, you can explore the `functions` directory to review the code for additional features.
+Feel free to integrate these capabilities into the main codebase.
+Thank you!"